AllThingsSmitty/tweet-style-guide/README.md

 ## Hashtags

-The number of hashtags, `#`, shouldn't exceed five per tweets.
+The number of hashtags (#) shouldn't exceed five per tweets.
 Hashtags are meant to include tags that are relevant to the tweet and will be used with discretion.

 Hashtags will first be included in the tweet text when applicable.
 Example: